Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 The match had earlier finished goalless after extra-time with the flash point being Lauren James’s 87th-minute red card for stamping on Nigeria defender Michelle Alozie.

 England will now play Colombia in the quarter-finals with Sarina Wiegman’s outfit the highest ranked team left in that side of the draw.
-A potential semi-final would be against Australia, France or Morocco.
+A potential semi-final would be against Australia or France.

 The other quarter-finals see Spain take on 2019 runners-up the Netherlands while Sweden, who dramatically beat the USA on penalties, face Japan, with both those games taking place in New Zealand.